 Successful managed services marketing is dependent upon getting your pricing right.
 Cloud services, in particular, are increasingly in demand.
 However, because margins are sometimes thin, accuracy in pricing is imperative.

-ChannelPro-SMB publisher Michael Siggin, along with guest experts Earle Humphreys (CEO ITEEx) and James Gaskin (a technology author, consultant, and speaker), recently held a webinar that spelled out two fundamental options:
+ChannelPro-SMB publisher Michael Siggin, along with guest experts Earle Humphreys (CEO ITEEx) and James Gaskin (a technology author, consultant, and speaker), held a webinar a while back that spelled out two fundamental options:

 2. Competitor-based approach.
 You look at what other providers are charging for cloud services and set your pricing at somewhere within that range.

 These choices could apply to other managed services marketing as well, but there’s a third one hidden in the presentation that deserves more emphasis.